 The Lightweight Directory Access Protocol (LDAP) is used by directory clients to access data held by directory servers.
 Clients and applications authenticate with Windows Active Directory (AD) using LDAP bind operations.

 There are different kinds of LDAP bind operations, including:

-Unsigned Simple Authentication and Security Layer (SASL) LDAP bind, which does not require signing and is unsecure.
+An unsigned Simple Authentication and Security Layer (SASL) LDAP bind, which does not require signing and is unsecure.

-Signed SASL LDAP bind, which requires signing and is secure.
+A signed SASL LDAP bind, which requires signing and is secure.

 Domain controllers (DCs) are vulnerable because they let LDAP clients communicate with them via simple LDAP binds and SASL LDAP binds that require no signing.
-While simple LDAP binds allow credentials of privileged accounts, such as domain administrators, to traverse the network in cleartext, unsigned SASL LDAP binds allow any person with malicious intent to capture packets between the client and the DC, change the packets, and then forward them.
+While simple LDAP binds allow the credentials of privileged accounts, such as domain administrators, to traverse the network in cleartext, unsigned SASL LDAP binds allow any person with malicious intent to capture packets between the client and the DC, change the packets, and then forward them.
 Both of these scenarios can have catastrophic consequences.
 There is a high chance that DCs in your environment are allowing unsecure LDAP binds at this very moment.